CAAPIM/apim-charts/charts/gateway/README.md

 Things to note and be aware of are the deprecation of TLSv1.0/TLSv1.1 and the JAVA_HOME dir has gone through some changes as well.

+## 3.0.6 General Updates
+The default image tag in values.yaml and production-values.yaml for OTK updated to **4.6.1**.
+Support for liveness and readiness probes using OTK health check service.

 ## 3.0.5 General Updates
 The default image tag in values.yaml and production-values.yaml, and the appVersion in Chart.yaml have been updated to **11.0.00**.